 So, we have a new master and it is self-evident in that axiom, in that obvious principle, that when you yielded yourself to Christ, you became obedient unto righteousness, verse 16 says.
 Now, whether you yielded yourself to sin as in your former life, which resulted in death, or whether you yield yourself to obedience which results in righteousness, it is a self-evident fact when you yield yourself as a slave to someone, you commit yourself to obey.
 So, when you become a Christian, you’re not committing yourself to a life of disobedience, you’re committing yourself to a life of obedience.
 That’s basic to the very definition of terms.

 And no longer, then, according to verse 16, is our master sin.
 Our new master is obedience.
 And we are subject to the Lord who produces in us obedience unto righteousness.

-But let’s look at all...look first of all at the position.
-The contrast flows from position to practice to promise.
+But let’s look first of all at the position.
+The contrast flows from position, to practice, to promise.
 Look at the position of the two people, that is their state.
-Verse 17, “But God be thanked that whereas you were the slaves of sin, ye have obeyed from the heart that form of doctrine to which you were delivered, being then made free from sin you became the slaves of righteousness.”
+Verse 17, “But God be thanked, that whereas you were the slaves of sin, ye have obeyed from the heart that form of doctrine to which you were delivered, being then made free from sin, you became the slaves of righteousness.”